cloudmesh-community/sp20-516-250/chapter/aws-sagemaker-groundtruth.md

 * **UnSupervised Learning**: In Unsupervised learning technique, develoepr will allow the model to work on its own to discover information.
 It mainly deals with the unlabelled data.
-Because of this, unsupervised learning algorithms allow developers to perform more complex processing tasks compared to supervised learning (see @fig:Supervised width=1in).
+Because of this, unsupervised learning algorithms allow developers to perform more complex processing tasks compared to supervised learning (see @fig:Supervised).

   Some of the major challages of unsupervised learning include: